The page has been translated by Gen AI.

 Blueprint Overview

-When creating Cloud Functions, you can set the Blueprint to utilize the Runtime source code provided by Cloud Functions.
-Refer to the following for Blueprint items provided by Cloud Functions.
+When creating Cloud Functions, you can set a Blueprint to utilize the Runtime source code provided by Cloud Functions.
+Refer to the following for the Blueprint items provided by Cloud Functions.

-Hello WorldWhen the function is called, it responds with Hello Serverless World!
+Hello WorldWhen the function is invoked, it responds with Hello Serverless World!

-HTTP request bodyParses the request body.PHP not supported
+HTTP request bodyParse the request body.PHP not supported

-Print logsOutputs the user’s Samsung Cloud Platform Console Request to the log.PHP not supported
+Print logsLogs the user’s Samsung Cloud Platform Console request.PHP not supported

 Throw a custom errorEnter the error logic directly to handle the error.

-Using Environment VariableConfigure environment variables within the Cloud function and execute.
+Using Environment VariableConfigure environment variables within the Cloud function and execute it.

 Table.
 Blueprint Items